RandomInternetPreson/Lucid_Vision/README.md

-    "phiVision_model_id": "(fill_In)", *This is the folder where your phi-3 vision model is stored "paligemma_model_id": "(fill_In)", *This is the folder where your paligemma vision model is stored "paligemma_cpu_model_id": "(fill_In)", *This is the folder where your paligemma vision model is stored "minicpm_llama3_model_id": "(fill_In)" *This is the folder where your paligemma vision model is stored, the model can either be the normal fp16 or 4-bit version
+    "phiVision_model_id": "(fill_In)", *This is the folder where your phi-3 vision model is stored "paligemma_model_id": "(fill_In)", *This is the folder where your paligemma vision model is stored "paligemma_cpu_model_id": "(fill_In)", *This is the folder where your paligemma vision model is stored "minicpm_llama3_model_id": "(fill_In)" *This is the folder where your minicpm_llama3 vision model is stored, the model can either be the normal fp16 or 4-bit version
    }
 ```